Frequently Asked Questions

 How do I apply for investment?

-I submitted my pitch deck a while ago.
+I submitted my company/fund information a while ago.
 When will I hear back?

 How do I appeal an investment decision?

-If there has been a significant change to your business since your application that results in your business meeting InBC’s criteria, please follow up your previous application with this additional information.
-Due to the volume of applications received, we may not be able to respond immediately to every application.
+If there has been a significant change to your business since your submission that results in your business meeting InBC’s criteria, please follow up your previous submission with this additional information.
+Due to the volume of submissions received, we may not be able to respond immediately to every submission.